DeepTag/CSTM/README.md

 # CSTM
 This is the project page of the WACV 2025 paper CSTM.

-## Unsupervised Exemplar-Based Image-to-Image Translation and Cascaded Vision Transformers for Tagged and Untagged Cardiac Cine MRI Registration.
+## Continuous Spatio-Temporal Memory Networks for 4D Cardiac Cine MRI Segmentation.
-We proposed a fully unsupervised multi-modal medical image registration method based on image-to-image translation and cascaded vision transformers.
-We incorporate sample-specific style learning and hybrid global affine and local nonrigid deformation estimation in our framework and achieve significant superior performance over traditional methods.
+We propose a continuous spatio-temporal memory (CSTM) network for semi-supervise whole heart and whole sequence cMR segmentation.
+Our CSTM network takes full advantage of the spatial, scale, temporal and through-plane continuity prior of the underlying heart anatomy structures, to achieve accurate and fast 4D segmentation.
 <div align=center><img width="820" height="406" src="https://github.com/DeepTag/CSTM/blob/main/cstm.png"/></div>

 ## Demo